olligobber/LocalNonogram/README.md

 ───┴─┴─┴─┴─┘
 ```

+This code is incredibly slow to run for large sizes, as it looks at every nxn grid, of which there are 2^(n^2), determines its hints, and attempts to apply inefficient logic to solve it.
+On a cheap laptop running `exe/numSolvable`, n=4 takes about 2 seconds, and n=5 takes about 42 minutes.
+My current estimate for n=6 is that it will take 31.9 years.

 ## Dependencies

 Dependencies are kept minimal.
 Common bash utilities such as `make`, `sort`, `uniq`, and more are used.
 Also, `cabal` is used to compile haskell code.
 The cabal config file `SolvableNonogram.cabal` specifies versions of cabal and any libraries used.